 Publishing content is the next logical step after writing it.
 Look at your content calendar for the dates you plan to publish and decide who will upload the piece into your content management system.

-Alternatively, if you’re creating a piece of content that isn’t a blog post, think about whether you want to get it professionally designed and where you want to publish it.
+Alternatively, if you’re creating a piece of content that isn’t a blog or a round-up post, think about whether you want to get it professionally designed and where you want to publish it.
 For example, if it’s a downloadable ebook, white paper, or template, consider turning it into a PDF and attaching them to your welcome email sequence.

 There’s no one-size-fits-all approach to the publishing part of content development.
 The one thing we can tell you?
 Go where your audience is.